Profesia.sk – the biggest job portal in Slovakia

 Reactivity: They have chat support, so you can get information very quickly.

-Special features: The salary website; the two search engines; the career advice (very basic); company list (with the number of jobs); job title list (with the number of jobs); chat support; the HR tool website; the odd jobs website (with the moving illustrations); the job forums; edujobs.sk partner website.
+Special features: The salary website; the two search engines; the career advice (very basic); company list (with the number of jobs); job title list (with the number of jobs); chat support; the HR tool website; the odd jobs website (with the moving illustrations); the job forums/ career days; edujobs.sk partner website.

 Verdict: Profesia is easy-to-use for jobseekers, but a bit more confusing for recruiters.
 Your best option is to call them directly.
 The visibility is high, the layout is simple.
 Look to Profesia for Slovakian professionalism.